 Figure 8.
 We visualize some interesting failure cases, which demonstrate the difficulty of the task and some ambiguous cases that are hard for robot to figure out.
 For the pushing action, we show (a) an example of gripper-object invalid collision at the initial state, thus leading to failed interaction, though the interaction direction seems to be successful; (b) a failed interaction due to the fact that the part motion does not surpass the required amount 0.01 since the interaction direction is quite orthogonal to the drawer surface; and (c) a case that the door is fully closed and thus not pushable, though there are cases that the doors can be pushed inside in the dataset.
 For the pulling action, we present (d) a failed grasping attempt since the gripper is too small and the pot lid is too heavy; (e) a case illustrating the intrinsic ambiguity that the robot does not know from which side the door can be opened; and (f) a failed pulling attempt as the switch toggle already reaches the allowed maximal motion range.

+This work was supported primarily by Facebook during Kaichun's internship, while also by NSF grant IIS-1763268, a Vannevar Bush faculty fellowship, and an Amazon AWS ML award.
 We thank Yuzhe Qin and Fanbo Xiang for providing helps on setting up the SAPIEN environment.